 Not Many Options, No Good Options

-When you need money but you have bad credit, your options are limited.
-Be aware that there are no attractive solutions.
-Nevertheless, you still need money -- so for now it’s important to pick the option that will be easiest to move on from once you’re back on your feet.
+With bad credit, it's important to understand that your options are limited; there are no attractive solutions, but there might be acceptable solutions.
+If you really need money, you'll just have to pick the option that will be easiest to move on from once you’re back on your feet.

 See if you can avoid using unsecured loans altogether.
 They tend to have the highest interest rates (there’s nothing for the bank to sell) and they are difficult to qualify for.
 Consider whether or not you have any collateral -- even if it’s not equity in a home -- that will help encourage lenders to hand over some cash.